inverse/hassio-addon-emoncms/emoncms/DOCS.md

 ## Installation

-You can install this addon like how you would any 3rd party addmon
+You can install this addon like how you would any 3rd party addon.

-1. Navigate within your Home Assistant frontend to __Supervisor__ then __Add-on Store__.
+1. Navigate within your Home Assistant frontend to __Supervisor__ then __Add-on Store__

-2. Click the 3-dots menu at upper right, then __Repositories__ and add this repository URL: https://github.com/inverse/hassio-addon-emoncms.
+2. Click the 3-dots menu at upper right, then __Repositories__ and add this repository URL: https://github.com/inverse/hassio-addon-emoncms

-3. Once added, scroll down the page to find the new repository section, click on the addon titled "Emoncms".
+3. Once added, scroll down the page to find the new repository section, click on the addon titled "Emoncms"

 ## Configuration